 IB: Stretch, coffee, and usually while I’m sipping my coffee I’ll answer GLB Instagram messages and emails.
 I’ll usually do a post and try and get that out of the way first thing in the morning.
 Then I’m usually off to a construction site to see how our projects are coming along.

-Story: Where do you go for news on LA real estate?
+Story: Where do you go for LA real estate news?

 IB: The RealDeal and Bisnow — those are my top two.
 I also sometimes listen to Mottek on Money, which covers financial news in the Los Angeles area.

 Story: If you could own property anywhere in the world, where would it be?

 IB: Europe.
 I love a challenge, and our buildings are about 100 years old, so I’d love a 300-year-old building or a castle in the countryside, something that would take the rest of my life to renovate.
 A Paris penthouse overlooking the Eiffel Tower with chevron floors and high ceilings and French windows, that’s the dream.